dslarm/pufferfish/README.md

 ## What is Puffaligner <a name="puffaligner"></a>

+### Important note: To obtain alignments with the cigar strings (Puffaligner), please ensure you switch to the [`cigar-strings`](https://github.com/COMBINE-lab/pufferfish/tree/cigar-strings) branch before compiling the code.

 Puffaligner is a fast, sensitive and accurate aligner built on top of the [Pufferfish index](#whatis).
 It tries to occupy a less-well-explored position in the space of read aligners, typically using more memory than BWT-based approaches (unless there are _highly_ repetitive references), but